shane-mason/FieldStation42/README.md

 >aerial_listener.py
 >This is another optional component that is used with CircuitPython on a Raspberry Pico (or similar)

+## How Content is Structured
+FieldStation42 uses a directory structure to tag content per station.
+Each station has a content directory specified in its configuration.
+FieldStation42 will scan the content directory and build a catalog based on movie files found in the directories.
+For example, a content directory may have the following sub-folders:

+* MyStationContent
+    * bumps
+    * cartoon
+    * commercials
+    * daytime
+    * late
+    * morning
+    * primetime
+    * sports

+The channel configuration will use the directory names as 'tags' to schedule based on the channel configuration - see below for details.

+The program expects content to have an mp4 extension, though this could easily be extended if there are use cases.

+# Insall Process

+FieldStation42 is in-development, so the install process takes multiple steps.

 ## Install Dependencies
 Any linux installation should work fine (including Rasberry Pi) and it even works with windows subsystem for linux.